AlleSchonWeg/eToroCloseCryptos/README.md

 # eToro Close Crypto Script

-[eToro][etoro] close cryptos is a [TamperMonkey][tm] script to close crypto trades if a provided price is reached.
-It's only testet with chrome, but should work with firefox too.
+[eToro][etoro] close cryptos is a [TamperMonkey][tm] script to close crypto trades if a specified price is reached.
+It's only tested with chrome, but should work with firefox too.

 I tested this script only with the virtual portfolio, because i'm not a trader and i have no idea what is the best time to open a buy or sell trade.
 But it should work with the real portfolio.